uber/airlock/README.md

 # airlock

-A prober to probe HTTP based backends for health
+A prober to probe HTTP, [tchannel](https://github.com/uber/tchannel), or potentially other protocols based backends for health

 ## Example